 In this search bar, the user can enter either a number of a patent publication of interest or can enter the technology or the topic of interest in which s/he wishes to see what has been patented so far.

 This is the “Simple Search” feature of Google Patents.

 On accessing the website, patents.google.com, the user is provided with the following interface:

-The above interface is the “Simple Search” interface of Google Patents.
+The above interface is the “Simple Search” interface.
 In this search bar, one can type the publication number of a certain patent application, or one can perform a general search on a particular technology.

 For example, I am interested in studying the patent publication US20150217229.
 I enter the publication number in the search bar and click on the suggestion presented.

-On clicking, I am presented with a display which depicts all there is about that particular patent publication; right from the filing dates to claims to legal events that occurred in the lifetime of that particular patent publication.
+On clicking, I am presented with a display that depicts all there is about that particular patent publication; right from the filing date to claims to legal events that occurred in the lifetime of that particular patent publication.

 Suppose one does not have a particular patent publication number, and he only wishes to study what patents have been filed in a particular field of technology.
 To that end, one can type the technology or the topic of interest in the search bar and click on the suggestions.

 Google patents will provide a list of patents that it finds to be relevant to the searched query.
 For example, I wish to look up patents on “Exhaust gas recirculation in petrol engines”.
 So I type the exact same words in the search bar.

 For this search, Google considers Exhaust gas re-circulation & petrol engines as two different sets of keywords and gives the following results: